GenomeRIK/tama/README.md

 See wiki for manual:
 https://github.com/GenomeRIK/tama/wiki

+If you have any questions on how to run TAMA please post them in the Github issues for this repo and I will respond as soon as possible.
+It is also worth checking the closed issues to see if your question has already been answered.

 In case I am not responsive on the issues page you can email me directly at (sometimes I don't get the notifications):
 GenomeRIK at gmail dot com